According to the Virginia Highway Safety Office, there were 128,172 traffic accidents in the Commonwealth of Virginia in 2019.

-What this means is that Virginia drivers must carry appropriate insurance coverage if they want to protect their financial and personal health.
+As you can see from these statistics, it’s incredibly important that Virginia drivers carry appropriate insurance coverage if they want to protect their financial and personal health.

 However, deciding on the types and amounts of insurance you need can be extremely complex.